devcurmudgeon/ybd/readme.md

 - ybd has faster, simpler calculation of cache-keys, and faster resolution of build-order
-- ybd can drop the words morphology, stratum, chunk from the Baserock vocabulary (optionally run morph-converter.sh on a checkout of definitions to do the renaming)
+- ybd can drop the words morphology, stratum, chunk from the Baserock vocabulary
 - ybd recognises generic 'definitions'
   - a definition can contain definitions, nested
   - definitions can be stored in one file or many, one directory or many